-As the director of creative development at CenterTable, my goal is to make sure our clients have all the tools they need to visually tell their stories.
+As the director of creative services at CenterTable, my goal is to make sure our clients have all the tools they need to visually tell their stories.
 I love the variety of projects I get to work on and all the amazing businesses and nonprofits I’m able to collaborate with.
 Telling meaningful stories is what inspires me to become a better designer and a more creative problem-solver.
 However, for a long time I’ve missed telling my own stories through art and design.

 I think people often assume that individuals who work in creative fields have automatic platforms to express their creativity, but they overlook that artists are usually crafting someone else’s vision.
 I love what I do, and I’m lucky to have found a profession doing something I enjoy.
 However, at the end of the day, it’s still a job.
 Even a designer needs a creative outlet away from work, as silly as it might seem.